jackdoe/bzzz/README.md

 * starts a web server on port 3000
 * POST requests are stored (expects json array of hashes [ {"key":"value"} ])
 * GET requests are searches
-* OPTIONS requests are doing remote searches
+* PUT requests are doing remote searches
 * uses one `atom` hash that contains { "index_name": SearcherManager }
 * the SearcherManagers are refreshed every 5 seconds (so the writes will be searchable after max 5 seconds)